ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 {PANEL:**Static indexes**}

 There are a couple of ways to create `static index` and send it to server, we can use low-level [commands](../indexes/creating-and-deploying#using-commands) or create a [custom class](../indexes/creating-and-deploying#using-abstractindexcreationtask).
-There is also a possibility to [scan an assembly](../indexes/creating-and-deploying#using-assembly-scanner) and deploy all found indexes.
+There is also a possibility to [scan an assembly](../indexes/creating-and-deploying#using-assembly-scanner) and deploy all found indexes or even deploy indexes [side by side](../indexes/side-by-side-indexes).

 <hr />